apatyk/Personal-Website/src/pages/index.md

 contentTitle: About Me.
 cards:
 - heading: Hello, I'm Adam!
-  text: I’m a photographer, computer engineer, and outdoor enthusiast from upstate South Carolina.
+  text: I’m a photographer, software engineer, and outdoor enthusiast from upstate South Carolina now living in Colorado.
 When I’m not behind a computer, you can find me hiking or exploring with a camera in my hand.
 I have a goal to visit all 50 states before I'm 25 and I'm getting pretty close.
 Track my progress on the map below.
 - heading: Adventure Stats
   details:
   - line: 'U.S. States Visited: 46/50'